Jana is a baking enthusiast. She loves sharing tips and recipes with fellow flour-sprinkled souls.

 At least once in our lives, most of us are guilty of the following scenario.
-We rush around, get all excited about trying a new recipe, have all the ingredients—and then you realize the pan is not quite the right size.
+We rush around, get all excited about trying a new recipe, we have all the ingredients—and then you realize that the pan is not quite the right size.
 Oh well, since it’s just a little too big or small, we decide to use it anyway.

 Additional Crust Care Tips

 - Peeking at your yummy cake through the oven window is allowed—but don’t open the oven’s door until the baking time is up.

 - Bread can also crack rather badly, but this is normally prevented by pressing a line down the middle of the dough before slotting the pan into the oven

 - An advanced tip is to place a bowl of water in the oven when you adjust the recipe to fit a different size pan.
 The steam produced by the water can help to bake the batter more evenly.